ishaaq34/Chipseq_analysis_tutorial/src/02_bash_automation.md

 By listing only the `_R1` files, we get exactly one entry per sample.
 We then strip off the `_R1.fastq.gz` suffix to get the clean sample name.

 The script will automatically know to look for both `_R1` and `_R2` files later when we use this list.

 ---

-### Why Not Create the List Manually?

-You *could* just type sample names into a text file yourself.
-However:

-- **Prone to typos:** One wrong character breaks your analysis
-- **Not verifiable:** Using `ls` ensures you only list files that actually exist

-Automation prevents these errors.

----